zz-blue/SmartFlow-Doc/source/Example.rst

       save_code: true

     environment:
+      # The following settings are used for the environment.
+You may need to adjust them according to your specific requirements.
+      # The number of CFD
       n_cfds: 2
+      # The number of agents per CFD
       agents_per_cfd: 48
+      # The number of tasks (processors) per CFD, which is the number of MPI ranks
+      # Please note it should not exceed the number of cores your server has
       tasks_per_cfd: 4
+      # Your desired state, action, and reward dimensions per your project requirements
       cfd_state_dim: 2
       cfd_action_dim: 1
       cfd_reward_dim: 2
+      # The number of agent state, action, and reward dimensions per your project requirements
       agent_state_dim: 2
       agent_action_dim: 1
+      # The number of CFD steps per agent's each action
       cfd_steps_per_action: 10
       agent_interval: 4
       neighbor_count: 0